Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 LookupTable statusTable = await globalCache.GetLookupTableAsync("status", cancellationToken);
 ```

 If the lookup table is not loaded into the cache yet, it will try to load it first using its lookup cache loader(s) that support loading that type.
-If none of the cache loaders were able to load the table of that type then you will get a `null` back from that method.
+If none of the cache loaders were able to load the table of that type, then you will get a `null` back from that method.

 :::caution
-Since loading the lookup cache happens asynchronously, and may require remote calls, you should **always use the async method** to get the lookup table, where possible.
+Since loading the lookup cache happens asynchronously and may require remote calls, you should **always use the async method** to get the lookup table, where possible.
 :::

 The `LookupCache` class also provides a synchronous method `GetLookupTable`.
 It will work the same way if the table is already loaded, but if it's not, then it will block the current thread while trying to load that lookup table.
 This **may cause threading issues**, including deadlocks.
 To avoid loading the lookup table when it's not in the cache, you can pass the `cacheOnly` argument as `true`, as follows.